 Word of caution

-The information presented here is up-to-date at the time of writing (June 2021).
+The information presented here is up-to-date at the time of writing, in April 2022.
 However, every new government likes to make some changes to the tax system so it might be outdated by the time you’re reading this.
 Please remember to do your own research!

 Tax on transactions (“beurstaks” or “taxe boursière”)

-There is not really a strategy to reduce this tax.
-Since it’s a percentage, buying more or less securities in one transaction isn’t going to affect the total amount of tax that you will end up paying.
+Besides the choice of ETFs, there is not strategy to reduce this tax.
+Since it’s a percentage of the transaction, buying more or less securities in one transaction isn’t going to affect the total amount of tax that you will end up paying.

 Tax on dividends (“roerende voorheffing” or “précompte mobilier”)